-Review licensees evaluations of adverse impact of temporary services (electrical power, structural supports, and systems) on plant equipment and systems important safety.
+Review licensee’s evaluations of adverse impact of temporary services (electrical power, structural supports, and systems) on plant equipment and systems important safety.

-If the Pressurizer is stored on site, the storage facility should be reviewed to verify that access is properly controlled and dose rates at the perimeter are below applicable limits.
-For additional information, refer to Generic Letter 81-38, Storage of Low-Level Radioactive Wastes at Power Reactor Sites.
+If the old Pressurizer is stored on site, the storage facility should be reviewed to verify that access is properly controlled and dose rates at the perimeter are below applicable limits.
+For additional information, refer to Generic Letter 81-38, “Storage of Low-Level Radioactive Wastes at Power Reactor Sites.”

 03.04 Post-installation Verification and Testing Inspections.

-The inspection should review the licensees post-installation verification and testing program to verify that modifications are completed in accordance with the design; that drawings, procedures, and training have been updated as appropriate; that post-installation walkdowns and inspections are performed to ensure equipment is restored and temporary services are removed; that equipment cleanliness has been verified; that pre-service inspection of welds to establish baseline data are performed; and that deficiencies are properly dispositioned.
+The inspection should review the licensee’s post-installation verification and testing program to verify that modifications are completed in accordance with the design; that drawings, procedures, and training have been updated as appropriate; that post-installation walkdowns and inspections are performed to ensure equipment is restored and temporary services are removed; that equipment cleanliness has been verified; that pre-service inspection of welds to establish baseline data are performed; and that deficiencies are properly dispositioned.
 Verify that changes in performance of the Pressurizer and in its associated parameters, such as flow rates, pressures, and temperatures are appropriately included in design documents and plant procedures.
-In addition to reviewing the licensees program to verify restoration, the inspector may perform independent walkdowns to confirm equipment restoration.
+In addition to reviewing the licensee’s program to verify restoration, the inspector may perform independent walkdowns to confirm equipment restoration.

 If a temporary containment opening was established for Pressurizer replacement, refer to Appendix B of this procedure for additional guidance on testing following restoration.

-Direct inspection of portions of leakage tests and visual examinations and review of the test results should be performed.
-The inspection should verify that testing satisfies ASME Code and applicable regulatory requirements, that testing was conducted according to the procedure, and that results were satisfactory or properly resolved.
+Direct inspection of portions of system leakage tests and associated visual examinations and review of the test results should be performed.
+The inspection should verify that testing satisfies the ASME Code, Section XI, IWA-5000, and applicable regulatory requirements, that testing was conducted according to the procedure, and that results were satisfactory or properly resolved.

-Section 02.04 of Inspection Procedure 93803 contains additional inspection guidance for testing inspections.
+Section 02.04 of Inspection Procedure 93803, “Safety Systems Outage Modifications Inspection,” contains additional inspection guidance for testing inspections.

 50003-04 INSPECTION RESOURCES

-The required number of direct inspection hours per plant will vary significantly based on factors such as licensee experience, contractor experience, and the variable complexities of the given pressurizer replacement.
+The required number of direct inspection hours per plant will vary significantly based on several factors such as licensee experience, contractor experience, and the variable complexities of the given pressurizer replacement.
 The scope and depth of the inspections should be sufficient to provide the desired level of assurance that the licensee adequately performs activities important to safety and that the relevant codes, standards, requirements, and commitments are met.
-Not all items in this procedure must be done closeout this inspection procedure.
+Not all items in this procedure must be done to closeout this inspection procedure.
 The total resources required for PRP inspection using IP 50003 is estimated to be 350 direct inspection hours.
 It is expected that portions of the inspections in this procedure can be credited towards satisfying various baseline inspections, as appropriate.
 Approximately 140 hours at a single unit station and 110 hours at a multi-unit site are expected to be credited towards baseline inspections.
 Inspection of the establishment/restoration of a temporary containment opening will require additional inspection effort.

 50003-05 REFERENCES

+ASME Boiler & Pressure Vessel Code, Section III, “Rules for Construction of Nuclear Facility Components” (See 10 CFR 50.55a, “Codes and standards”)

+ASME Boiler & Pressure Vessel Code, Section IX, “Qualification Standard for Welding, Brazing, and Fusing Qualifications”

+ASME Boiler & Pressure Vessel Code, Section XI, Division 1, “Rules for Inspection and Testing of Components of Light-Water-Cooled Plants”

 Generic Letter 81-07, “Control of Heavy Loads”

-, Storage of Low-Level Radioactive Wastes at Power Reactor Sites
+Generic Letter 81-38, “Storage of Low-Level Radioactive Wastes at Power Reactor Sites”

-NRC : Use of Later Editions and Addenda to ASME Code Section XI for Repair/Replacement Activities
+NRC Regulatory Issue Summary 2004-16: “Use of Later Editions and Addenda to ASME Code Section XI for Repair/Replacement Activities”

+NUREG/CR-1595, “Radiological Assessment of Steam Generator Removal and Replacement Update and Revision” (ML19345E032)

-NUREG-0612 Control of Heavy Loads at Nuclear Power Plants ()
+NUREG-0612 “Control of Heavy Loads at Nuclear Power Plants” (ML070250180)